sematext/logagent-js/docs/input-plugin-elasticsearch-query.md

 Plugin to receive documents from scheduled Elasticsearch queries.
 Use cases:

 - Alerting.
-Together with slack-webhook logagent can report the results of any elasticsearch query to slack.
+Logagent can report the results of any elasticsearch query to supported output modules (e.g. Slack channels).
 - Re-indexing and transforming documents
 - Replicating data to other Elasticsearch clusters
 - Storing results of aggregation queries in a new index